derrickoswald/CIMSpark/README.md

     ...
     Press [Return] to exit...

-The program will serve on port 10000 untill you press Return.
+The program will serve on port 10000 until you press Return.

-The java client code requires can be black-box included by adding this magic incantation in the maven pom:
+The java client code required can be black-box included by adding this magic incantation in the maven pom:

     <dependency>